 Another way to create easy navigation for your users is with tile navigation.

-Even though the website is mobile friendly, it must also be optimized to load quickly.
+Even if a website is mobile friendly, it’s also imperative to optimize it to load quickly.
 To check your load speed on mobile, check out this link or utilize this tool in Google Analytics.